Q: How can I be sure that my Medicare prescription drug plan will cover my expenses?

 - Be certain your doctor is aware of how much medication your plan allows you to obtain at a time.

-- The doctor may be required to prescribe lower-cost (generic) drugs rather than name-brand drug and must show that the drug he or she has prescribed is medically necessary.
+- The doctor may be required to first prescribe lower-cost (generic) drugs rather than a name-brand drug and must show that the drug he or she has prescribed is medically necessary.